cassiorsfreitas/blog/_posts/communication-over-the-web.md

 ## Overview

-So, let's recap.
-For communication over the web to happen, applications need to follow the same communication protocol (eg HTTPS).
-We call API, the contract/protocol and the architecture defined by these applications (eg REST).
-The architectures work with different types of data formats (eg JSON).
+In essence, for seamless web communication, applications must align with a common communication protocol like HTTPS.
+APIs serve as the defined contract or protocol, shaping the interaction between applications, such as the REST architecture.
+These architectural models accommodate diverse data formats, such as JSON.

-In the end, that bunch of letters my wife threw were all part of the same bucket.
-By the way, she has reviewed this entire article and now has a better understanding of how two applications communicate over the web.
-Quest completed!
+Ultimately, those strings of tech jargon—SOAP, REST, JSON—belong to the same realm.
+And kudos to your wife for reviewing this article; she now holds a clearer understanding of how web applications converse.
+Quest accomplished!